Associate Professor of Architecture

-Aletheia Ida, PhD, AIA, NCARB, LEEP AP, is an architect and associate professor in the School of Architecture and Co-Director of the Adaptive Environments Design Lab.
+Aletheia Ida, PhD, AIA, NCARB, LEEP AP, is an architect and associate professor in the School of Architecture, Director of the UA RESTRUCT strategic initiative, and Co-Director of the Adaptive Environments Design Lab.
 She teaches courses in Design Studio, Research Methods, Environmentally Adaptive Systems, Emerging Materials, Building Enclosures, Environmental Building Technology Design Theory, as well as Independent Research and Thesis advising.
 Aletheia earned her accredited Bachelor of Architecture degree from the University of Oregon, post-professional Master of Architecture in Design and Energy Conservation from the University of Arizona, and Doctorate in Architectural Sciences from the Center for Architecture, Science and Ecology at Rensselaer Polytechnic Institute.
 She integrates design theory in her research for emergent environmental building technologies, incorporating aspects of material inventions with socio-environmental performance criteria through innovative digital and physical prototyping methods.

 Aletheia is developing interdisciplinary design theory for robust frameworks to inform fundamental and applied research in emerging environmental building technologies.
 She has over fifteen years of experience in professional architecture practice and is fluent with environmental performance analytics, building physics, and material physiochemistry.
 She has recently lectured at Yale University, Princeton’s Andlinger Center for Energy and the Environment, and the Center for Ecosystems and Architecture at the New Lab in Brooklyn.
 Her design and research is published with Metropolis “Source Materials,” ACADIA, World Sustainable Built Environments, Materials Research Society “Programmable Matter,” Cambridge University Press MRS Advances, Society for Optics and Photonics, ACSA-AIA Intersections, IGI Global Press “Energetic Forms of Matter” and "Fluid Matters," AIA BRIK Knowledgebase, PLEA, Arquitectura Ciudad y Region, Simulation in Architecture and Design (SimAUD), Advanced Building Skins (ABS), Building Technology Educators' Society (BTES), and Architectural Research Centers Consortium (ARCC).
 Her research is recognized through the United Nations Office for Disaster Risk Reduction and funded by the National Science Foundation, Microsoft, Google, Tucson Water, and the Salt River Project power and water utility.
 She received the 2018 AIA Arizona Research Design Award for her work on Symbiotic Matter: A Research and Design Framework for Emerging Building Technologies.